 It’s better for people

 Since fewer pesticides, dyes, and processing chemicals are needed to make these plants into a fabric, organic clothing will contain fewer toxic materials and they won’t have a damaging effect on your body.
 These kind of clothes are also breathable and light, and they’re good at keeping you warm in winter and cool in summer.
 And of course, buying sustainable materials also means you’ll be enjoying a more ethical kind of fashion.
 There won’t be any sweatshop labor, the workers will produce it under safe conditions, and they will be paid a fair wage for their effort.
 It feels a lot better to wear something that wasn’t made by a person who had to slave away for barely any compensation to make you that one t-shirt.

 It can make you feel sexier than you’ve ever felt

 You shouldn’t worry about organic fashion not looking trendy or cute enough for you to wear.
 While you might be imagining endless rows of boring garments, in reality, the industry has taken giant leaps and there are a lot of stylish options.
-From sleek leggings and activewear to make your workouts a joy, to a sexy g-string that you can wear to feel both comfortable and sensual.
+From harem pants to sleek leggings and activewear to make your workouts a joy, to a sexy g-string that you can wear to feel both comfortable and sensual.
 You’ll have clothes that not only look good, but feel good on your body.

 It will last longer